Croakieee/GlassOTP/README.md

 * Manage existing tokens
 * Create backup file of OTP keys or import already made file

-Clicking a token copies the current code to the clipboard.

 ## Token Management

 GlassOTP supports several ways to add tokens: